What is History Day?

 National History Day is a year-long curriculum enhancement program that engages students in grades 6-12 in the process of discovery and interpretation of historical topics.
 Students produce dramatic performances, imaginative exhibits, multimedia documentaries, websites, and research papers based on research related to an annual theme.
 These projects are then evaluated at local, state, and national competitions.

-The 2018 competition theme is Conflict and Compromise in History.
+The 2019 competition theme is Triumph and Tragedy in History.

 For complete information about National History Day, sponsored in Tennessee by the Tennessee Historical Society, go to the Tennessee History Day website.